TomTurnschuh/nextcloudpi_wiki/Configuration-Reference.md

 1. Navigate to `nc-webui` in the TUI or the WebUI.
 2. Change `ACTIVE` to `yes`.

-## no-ip
-Use the DDNS (Dynamic DNS) service by noip.com.

-Run the TUI (`nextcloud-config`) or use the WebUI.
-1. Navigate to `no-ip` in the TUI or the WebUI.
-2. Change `ACTIVE` to `yes`.
-3. Change `USER` with your user name.
-4. Change `PASS` with your password.
-5. Change `DOMAIN` with your (sub)Domain Name.
-6. Change `TIME` with the interval time you want to update the DNS record.
-Default 30mins.
-7. Click Run or Start.

 ## samba
 Configure SMB/CIFS file server (for Mac/Linux/Windows)